CanyonR/RevelationNews/README.txt

           Revelation and then gives a link to a "related" news article from the past few months.

-          It uses Python, Flask, and AWS Elastic Beanstalk

 3. List of Files:
     + templates/